92% of participants will know how to identify and react to an emergency health concern in an outpatient setting.

 Questions to ask the person:

 Sudden shortness of breath or inability to catch their breath can indicate a severe problem.
 Is the person breathing too quickly or too slowly?
-Is there a sudden onset of coughing?
+Is there sudden coughing?
 Is the person coughing blood?
-Use the Heimlich maneuver if choking occurs.
+Use the Heimlich maneuver if choking is happening.

-If the person is on oxygen, check to ensure the device is delivering oxygen and is not empty or turned off.
-Cyanosis is the dusky tissue discoloration resulting from a lack of oxygenated blood flow.
-Central cyanosis is most often due to the intracardiac shunting of blood and may be seen in the mouth and lips' mucous membranes, the nail beds, and the eye conjunctivae.
-Peripheral cyanosis, on the other hand, is most often seen alone, primarily in the nail beds of fingers and toes, as well as, to a lesser extent, the lips.
-The presence of blunting, clubbing, or hypertrophy of the fingertips or toes (See image 1) indicates the person lives with chronic oxygen deprivation.
+If the person is on oxygen, check to ensure the machine is working and is not empty or turned off.
+Cyanosis is the dusky bluish or grayish color of the nail bed, lips, or skin because of a lack of oxygen.
+The presence of blunting, clubbing, or hypertrophy of the fingertips or toes (See image 1) indicates the person lives with chronic low oxygen levels.

 Image 1